Into the Woods (Brooklyn Nine-Nine): Plot

-During an operation, Jake (Andy Samberg) decides to smash through a window, which forces Terry (Terry Crews) to work on more paperwork and causes him stress.
+During an operation, Jake (Andy Samberg) decides to smash through a window for an arrest, which forces Terry (Terry Crews) to work on more paperwork and causes him stress.
 Jake and Boyle (Joe Lo Truglio) decide to bring Terry on a trip to the woods to relieve his stress.
 They plan to stay in a cabin owned by Detective Lohank (Matt Walsh).

 Upon arriving, it turns out the cabin has polluted water and no electricity.
 Also, Jake has brought no food.
 Boyle goes out to forage for mushrooms and gets lost.
 Jake and Terry find Boyle in a sinkhole and while attempting to help him climb out, they also fall in.
-Jake then spends the night using clothes to climb out, which allows him to save the others.
+After being chided by Terry for his childish attitude requiring others to clean up after his messes, Jake then spends the night using clothes to climb out, which allows him to save the others.
 Despite the disastrous trip, Terry realizes that he wants to continue being "Fun Terry" and the guys set off the fireworks Jake packed in lieu of food.

 Meanwhile, Rosa (Stephanie Beatriz) asks Holt (Andre Braugher) for help in breaking up with Marcus (Nick Cannon).
-Meanwhile, Gina (Chelsea Peretti) helps Amy (Melissa Fumero) promote a product for the precinct.
+Also meanwhile, Gina (Chelsea Peretti) helps Amy (Melissa Fumero) promote the latter's invention of a shoulder-mounted flashlight for the department, but the idea is rejected.
+Nevertheless, she tells Amy that they still tried and a girl in her building loves the invention.